f18m/rpi2home-assistant/docs/prerequisites.md

 # Prerequisites

 This software is meant to run on a Raspberry PI.
+Any other target platform is currently not supported.
+This section provides more information about _hardware_ and _software_ prerequisites on the Raspberry PI.

+## Supported Raspberry PI variants

+This software is meant to be compatible with all 40-pin Raspberry Pi boards (Raspberry Pi 1 Model A+ & B+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4, Raspberry Pi 5).

+## Supported Hardware

 In addition to standard GPIOs, _rpi2home-assistant_ **optionally** provides specific support for the following hat:

 ![Sequent Microsystem 16 opto-insulated inputs HAT](/docs/seq-microsystem-optoisolated-hat.png?raw=true "Sequent Microsystem 16 opto-insulated inputs HAT")